Batman: The Doom That Came to Gotham (film)

 Batman: The Doom That Came to Gotham is a 2023 American animated superhero film based on the DC Comics character Batman, produced by Warner Bros.
 Animation and distributed by Warner Bros.
 Home Entertainment.
 It is the 52nd installment in the DC Universe Animated Original Movies line.

 Inspired by the three-issue comic book miniseries of the same name published from November 2000 to January 2001 under DC Comics' Elseworlds imprint, the film follows an alternate Batman in the 1920s, who is fighting against supernatural forces that are taking Gotham by storm after he accidentally reawakens an entity known as the Lurker on the Threshold.

-Although the story uses elements of an August Derleth's novel, the title itself is a nod to a story from H. P. Lovecraft's Dream Cycle: The Doom That Came to Sarnath.
+The title alludes to H. P. Lovecraft's short story "The Doom That Came to Sarnath".

 Plot

-In the 1920s, Bruce Wayne travels abroad for twenty years following the murder of his parents Thomas Wayne and Martha Wayne, searching for answers behind the criminal mind.
+In the 1920s, Bruce Wayne travels abroad for twenty years following the murder of his parents, Thomas Wayne and Martha Wayne, searching for answers behind the criminal mind.
 While investigating the disappearance of Oswald Cobblepot's expedition crew, Bruce subdues an undead crewman, Grendon, who was freeing an otherworldly creature encased in ice.
 Bruce, his protégés Kai Li Cain, Dick Grayson, Sanjay "Jay" Tawde, and butler Alfred Pennyworth retrieve Grendon and return to Gotham City, unaware that Grendon was infected with one of the entity's parasites, with Jay staying on the ship to watch over him.

 Arriving at Wayne Manor, Bruce and his group are shocked to find the corpse of scientist Kirk Langstrom in the library, as Bruce hallucinates a demon speaking through it with Langstrom's voice.
 After he disposes of Langstrom's corpse, Bruce is visited by Jason Blood, the host of the demon Etrigan, who informs Bruce of a ritual which must be performed with his death, and the destruction of Gotham.

 Bruce, Kai Li, and Dick are later invited for dinner at hunter Oliver Queen's mansion.
 They also meet Harvey Dent, who tells them about Langstrom's obsession with the bats he had been studying.
 Donning a bat-themed suit of his making, Bruce (under the alias of Batman) investigates Langstrom's work at Robin's Row, which is related to the Cult of Ghul, a group who worship an ancient demonic deity, with the Testament of Ghul being the tool required for the ritual.
-Seeking the Testament, he stumbles upon cult member Talia, who steals it to resurrect her father Ra's al Ghul.
+Seeking the Testament, he stumbles upon cult member Talia, who steals it to resurrect her father, Ra's al Ghul.

 Meanwhile, Grendon manifests ice abilities and escapes, killing Jay, while Dick is killed by Killer Croc.
 While searching for Talia, Bruce discovers a book detailing a connection between Ra's and Iog-Sotha, an inter-dimensional demon with power over darkness.